-Despite not being that large of a country, there are over 800 native languages spoken throughout Papua New Guinea.
+There are over 800 native languages spoken throughout Papua New Guinea.
 Most of the languages are spoken by less than 7,000 people, as many indigenous groups live in rural areas isolated from main urban areas and still rely on trading with other tribes instead of adopting a monetary trading system.

+Even though it was connected to Australia for a long time, Papua New Guinea has vastly different animals and does not have any large mammals.
+Its largest animals are flightless cassowaries and crocodiles.
 Instead, the country is known for its extreme variety in birds and reptiles that have evolved in isolation.
-Papua New Guinea has over 30 different species of birds-of-paradise, and the bird is even on their country’s flag.
-You will also find the hooded pitohi, one of the world’s few poisonous birds.
+Papua New Guinea has over 30 different species of birds-of-paradise, and the bird-of-paradise is on their country’s flag.
+The country has the hooded Pitohi, one of the world’s few poisonous birds.

 Papua New Guinea’s gold, copper, and oil deposits account for over 72% of its export earnings.
 The country is also a heavy producer of palm oil, and the largest crops exported are coffee, cocoa, and coconut oil.

-The Boom (and Bust) of Coffee
+The Boom and Bust of Papua New Guinea Coffee

 Coffee production in Papua New Guinea can be traced back to the 1920s when 18 commercial coffee production sites were established.